camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03b-variables.html.md

   <p>When setting a serialized variable value, no checking is done whether the structure of the serialized value is compatible with the class the variable value is supposed to be an instance of.
 When setting the variable from the above example, the supplied serialized value is not validated against the structure of <code>com.example.Order</code>.
 Thus, an invalid variable value will only be detected when <code>runtimeService#getVariableTyped</code> is called.</p>
 </div>

+### JSON and XML Values

+The Camunda Spin plugin provides an abstraction for JSON and XML documents that facilitate their processing and manipulation.
+This is often more convenient than storing such documents as plain `string` variables.
+See the documentation on Camunda SPIN for [storing JSON documents](ref:#data-formats-xml-json-other-json-native-json-variable-value) and [storing XML documents](ref:#data-formats-xml-json-other-xml-native-xml-variable-value) for details.

 ### Setting Multiple Typed Values

 Similar to the Java-Object-based API, it is also possible to set multiple typed values in one API call.
 The `Variables` class offers a fluent API to construct a map of typed values: